Malforge-Maldev-Public-Organization/Windows-Persistence-CheatSheet/README.md

 ### WMIC:

+[Persistence - WMI Event Subscription
+Windows Management Instrumentation (WMI) enables system administrators to perform tasks locally and remotely.](https://pentestlab.blog/2020/01/21/persistence-wmi-event-subscription/)

 Windows Management Instrumentation (WMI) allows system administrators to manage tasks both locally and remotely.
-From a red team perspective, WMI can be leveraged for various activities such as lateral movement, persistence, situational awareness, code execution, and even as a command and control (C2) mechanism.
+From a red team perspective, WMI can be leveraged for various activities such as lateral movement, persistence, situational awareness, code execution, and even as a [command and control](https://pentestlab.blog/2017/11/20/command-and-control-wmi/) (C2) mechanism.
 Since WMI is a built-in component present in nearly all Windows operating systems (from Windows 98 to Windows 10), it enables these offensive actions to remain under the radar of blue team defenses.

 The executable will initiate a reverse shell session within 60 seconds of each reboot.